DyPeterson/apache_cr/README.md

 #### Setting up Apach Airflow

-1. Within the terminal, make sure you are located within the projects repo.
+1. Within the terminal, make sure you are located within the projects repository.
 2. Download docker-compose.yml within the terminal with `curl -LfO 'https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml'`
 3. Make directories for logs and plugins `mkdir ./logs ./plugins`
 4. Set the user id as a variable in a .env file `echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env`
 5. Initialize Airflow `docker-compose up airflow-init`
 6. Once finished running start the container with `docker-compose up`
 7. Your Airflow is now running.
 You can access the GUI in your web browser at: http://localhost:8080/home.
 With the login being located in the docker-compose.yml here: ![displays docker-compose.yml section that has login details](img/airflow-login.png)
 8. Once login in you can see a list of your DAGs.
-The one for this project is labled `ch6_code_review`, to find it easier you can also search with the tags `ch6` `dsa` `code_review`.
+The one for this project is labeled `ch6_code_review`, to find it easier you can also search with the tags `ch6` `dsa` `code_review`.
 Click its name to open up to the defaulted graph view.
 9. To run this DAG click the ► button in the upper right.
 10. After the DAG is run, you can check each individual task to see it's output.